srschaecher/PAXminer/README.md

 - What PAX attended?
 - How many attended in total?
 - Any FNGs?

+This tool started out with me saying "there HAS to be a beter way to do this" as we were collecting our F3 posting stats manually in Excel.
+We are adding new things to the process every day!
+The more regions that get involved, the better and more standardized we can make it!
+All collaboration is welcome!

 Tracking this information lets you ask many different questions about your F3 attendance patterns, such as: